 English for Medics International Spring Programme

-The Online English for Medics International Spring Programme is ideal for medical students and health professionals who want to improve their English for use in a hospital or medical setting.
-The traditional campus-based course has been running for over fifteen years and was initially devised with the support of a University of Leicester alumnus who is now a doctor in Japan.
-The Online version has been developed following the principles and structure of the campus-based course.
+The English for Medics International Spring Programme is ideal for medical students and health professionals who want to improve their English for use in a hospital or medical setting.
+The course has been running for over fifteen years and was initially devised with the support of a University of Leicester alumnus who is now a doctor in Japan.

-Aims of the Online English for Medics International Spring Programme
+Aims of the English for Medics International Spring Programme

 The main aims of the course are to develop participants’ ability to communicate when using English for medical purposes and to provide them with opportunities to find out about the health system and medical practice in the UK.
 We focus on all four language skills – speaking, listening, reading and writing but the main emphasis will be on improving spoken English.
 An important aspect of the course is to learn to communicate in an appropriate way.
 When health professionals communicate with patients, they are expected to have a good ‘bedside manner’.

-Why join the Online English for Medics International Spring Programme?
+Why join the English for Medics International Spring Programme?

 - Improve your English skills specifically for use in a medical environment.